Major Sea Ports in India

 - It is an artificial port located in the Gulf of Mannar.

-- It is famous for pearl fishery in the Bay of Bengal and thus also known as the pearl city.
+- It is famous for pearl fishery in the Bay of Bengal and is thus also known as the pearl city.

 - Trade: coal, salt, petroleum products, and fertilizers.